Find a Belmont Village Community

 - 7 day-a-week program, from breakfast to dinner

-- Personalized – activities adapted to create the “just right challenge” for each resident
+- Personalized activities adapted to create the “just right challenge” for residents with mild cognitive impairment and mild to moderate memory loss

 - Daily mental workouts engage 6 domains of mental fitness: critical thinking, memory-body movement, learning, sequencing, long-term memory and problem solving